Enable logging for troubleshooting

 If a UNC path is used for log files:

-- Citrix recommends that an access control list is applied to the log file folder.
+- We recommend that an access control list is applied to the log file folder.
 It is to ensure that only authorized user or computer accounts can access the stored files.

 - Duplicate log files remain locally.
 These files can be left on the computer.
 But if you want to remove them, first stop the Profile Management Service.
 Delete the log file and the configuration log file.
 Then restart the computer.